WildernessLabs/VS_Mac_Meadow_Extension/readme.md

 # Visual Studio for Mac Extension

-This is the add-in for Visual Studio for Ma that enables Meadow projects to be built and deployed on Mac.
+This is the add-in for Visual Studio for Mac that enables Meadow projects to be built and deployed from Mac.

 ## Installation